 You can get money for your college costs from multiple sources.
 The primary source is the federal government that offers financial aid programs for students.
 Depending on your current employer, they may also have educational benefits that are not widely known.

-If you have served in the military, you may qualify for financial assistance offered only to veterans.
+If you have served in the military, you may qualify for financial assistance offered only to war veterans.
 There are many other student grants and scholarships available in the United States that we discuss later in this article.

 Financial Aid Is Widely Available